-- 1. Nonconforming Development: A Building, structure, or improvement which does not comply with the regulations for its zoning district set forth by this Zoning Ordinance, but which complied with applicable regulations at the time of construction. - 2.
-Nonconforming Lot: A lot which was lawful prior to the adoption, revision, or amendment of this zoning ordinance but that fails by reason of such adoption, revision, or amendment to conform to the present requirements of the zoning ordinance.
-No action can be taken which would increase the non-conforming characteristics of the lot. - 3.
-Nonconforming Sign: A sign that was lawfully erected prior to the adoption, revision, or amendment of this zoning ordinance but that fails by reason of such adoption,

-- revision, or amendment to conform to the present requirements of the zoning ordinance. - 4.
-Nonconforming Structure: A structure which was lawful prior to the adoption, revision or amendment of this zoning ordinance but that fails by reason of such adoptions, revision, or amendment to conform to the present requirements of the zoning ordinance.
-No action can be taken which would increase the non-confirming characteristics of the structure. - 5.
+- 1. Nonconforming Development: Any use, activity, building, or land lawfully occupied by use as of the adoption of said ordinance, revision or amendment with the regulations of the district in which it is situated.
+Improvements or alterations constructed after the adoption of a zoning ordinance or amendment thereto which do not meet required parking and loading regulations, height regulations, area regulations, sign regulations, area regulations and residential flood area regulations for the district in which they are located are not nonconforming uses as defined in the aforesaid.
+The date on which a lot, sign, structure, use of land and structure characteristics of use became or becomes nonconforming is referred to in this Ordinance as the "date of non-conformity."
+No actions can be taken which would increase the nonconforming characteristics of land use, sign, activity or structure. - Nonconforming Lot: A lot which was lawful prior to the adoption, revision, or amendment of this zoning ordinance but that fails by reason of such adoption, revision, or amendment to conform to the present requirements of the zoning ordinance.
+No action can be taken which would increase the nonconforming characteristics of the lot. - 3.
+Nonconforming Sign: A sign that was legally erected prior to the adoption, revision, or amendment of this zoning ordinance but that fails by reason of such adoption, revision, or amendment to conform. to the present requirements of the zoning ordinance. - 4.
+Nonconforming Structure: A structure which was lawful prior to the adoption, revision, or amendment of this zoning ordinance but that fails by reason of such adoption, revision, or amendment to conform to the present requirements of the zoning ordinance.
+No action can be taken which would increase the nonconforming characteristics of the structure. - 5.
 Nonconforming Use: A land use which was lawful prior to the adoption, revision, or amendment of this zoning ordinance but that fails by reason of such adoption, revision, or amendment to conform to the present requirements of the zoning ordinance.
-No action can be taken which would increase the nonconforming characteristics of the land use. - 6.
-Nuisance: An unreasonable and continuous invasion of the use and enjoyment of a property right which a reasonable person would find annoying, unpleasant, obnoxious, or offensive.
+No action can be taken which would increase the nonconforming characteristics of the land use. - Nuisance: An unreasonable and continuous invasion of the use and enjoyment of a property right which a reasonable person would find annoying, unpleasant, obnoxious, or offensive.
+Can be classified as public, private or mixed. - a.
+Public: Affects community, neighborhood, or a large number of people. - b.
+Private: Affects one or more people's enjoyment of their property. - c.
+Mixed: Constitutes both private and public individuals.